Improving weather forecasts and climate monitoring with InGaAs mHEMT technology

 “Fraunhofer IAF is a world leader in the development of transistors and circuits for satellite-based radiometry systems.
 Our modules define the state of the art in many performance areas,” emphasizes Thome.
 This can also be seen exemplarily in the AWS radiometer modules: In tests, the LNA for the frequency range around 54 GHz achieved a noise figure of 1.0 to 1.2 dB with a gain of 31 to 28 dB, thus significantly improving the state of the art.
 With noise figures of 1.9–2.3 dB at 23–25 dB gain (89 GHz) and 3.3–4.1 dB at 25–30 dB gain, the other AWS LNAs are exactly in the range of the current state of the art (John et al. 2023).

-In developing the modules, the researchers worked closely with the direct client ACC Omnisys (AAC Clyde Space) from Sweden, which built the radiometer system for OHB Sweden and ESA.
+In developing the modules, the researchers worked closely with the direct client ACC Omnisys (part of AAC Clyde Space) from Sweden, which built and designed the complete weather payload for OHB Sweden and ESA.
 Fraunhofer IAF was able to use its research infrastructure and the expertise of its employees along the entire value chain in the development and production of the modules: Teams from the fields of microelectronics, epitaxy, technology and precision mechanics worked closely together and carried out all the key steps from circuit design to material growth, processing and measurement as well as process technology, separation, assembly technology through to module construction and integration until the LNA modules were ready for use.
 An Initial qualification of the modules for use in space also took place at the institute before the hardware was handed over for receiver integration.

 AWS and EPS-Sterna: New Space for more precise weather forecasts, nowcasting and climate monitoring